 - How will the Stormwater Utility Fee be billed?
 The charge is a service fee, not a tax.
 However, to save administrative costs, it will be billed annually on the property tax bill and collected by the tax collector.

 - What period of time does the Stormwater Utility Fee cover and when will the Fee be payable?
-The Stormwater Utility Fee is charged once annually and is payable, as a non-ad valorem assessment in your tax bill, each year between November 1 and March 31.
+The Stormwater Utility Fee is charged once annually, covers the fiscal year (October 1, 2018 – September 30, 2019) and is payable, as a non-ad valorem assessment in your tax bill, each year between November 1 and March 31.

 - I don't pay taxes now due to homestead exemption.
 Will I have to pay the stormwater charge?
-Yes, unless you are a qualified senior citizen, disabled veteran or disabled person.
+Yes.
 Stormwater charges are different than ad valorem taxes and the stormwater charge applies to all developed property uses regardless of homestead exemption.

 - I received a discount for early payment of my taxes.
 Will I receive the same discount for my stormwater charge?
 Yes.
 The same discounts and penalties applicable to ad valorem taxes will also apply to stormwater charges collected on the tax bill.